 Flood risk threatens Swiss valley after ‘millennium event’ glacier collapse

-Two days after a gigantic avalanche of ice, mud and debris buried a large part of the village of Blatten in southwestern Switzerland, the danger is not over.
+Two days after a gigantic avalanche of ice, mud and debris buried much of the village of Blatten in southwestern Switzerland, the danger is not over.
 There is a risk that the water dammed up by the masses of debris in the Lötschental valley could overflow, according to the authorities.

 +Get the most important news from Switzerland in your inbox